xhluca/react-pyodide-template/README.md

 This file contains a toy Python function being defined and run inside your browser using `pyodide`.
 You can modify this to have more complex use cases (e.g. load standard libraries, `pandas`, `numpy`, etc.).
 For more details, [read the pyodide](https://pyodide.readthedocs.io/en/latest/index.html).

 2. [`src/App.js`](./src/App.js)\
 This file contains the code that reads a `python` script, load `pyodide` and run the script.
-It also renders a basic React app directly derived from `create-react-app`.
-It uses basic hooks like `useState` and `useEffect` and can be easily modified to your convenience.
+It also renders a basic React app directly derived from `create-react-app`, which can be easily modified to your convenience.
+You will need to modify this file if you want to [access the Python scope from JS](https://pyodide.readthedocs.io/en/latest/usage/quickstart.html#accessing-python-scope-from-javascript) or [load packages](https://pyodide.readthedocs.io/en/latest/usage/loading-packages.html) like `numpy`, `pandas`, etc.

 3. [`public/index.html`](./public/index.html)\
 The code in the html template was modified to load pyodide inside the `<head>`.
 If you wish to change the version of `pyodide` being loaded, you will have to modify the loading.